Made with bacon, lettuce, tomatoes, and a creamy dressing, this BLT Salad is a delicious spin on a classic BLT sandwich.

 - Croutons: The croutons are optional, but do add a nice crunch and flavor.
 I prefer to use homemade croutons, but lightly seasoned or garlic and herb croutons work well in this recipe.

-- Start the recipe by preparing your bacon.
 I find the best way to make the bacon is to bake the bacon.
 This allows the process to be hands-off and the bacon will cook much more evenly in the oven than it does in a skillet.
 Plus this method is MUCH less messy!

 - Wash and chop lettuce.
 Drain well--this is really important so that the salad is not watered down and the dressing can adhere to the lettuce.

-- Prepare tomatoes by cutting into bite-size pieces.
+- Prepare tomatoes by cutting them into bite-size pieces.
 If using fresh vine-ripened tomatoes, it is best to deseed the tomatoes.

 - Toss together the lettuce with a small amount of the dressing.
 Add in the tomatoes, and bacon and toss again gently.